SanderBuruma/solana-research/README.md

   - Provides statistical insights on copying behavior
   - Exports findings to a timestamped CSV report

+- **-7 <address>**: Find Copy Trading Sources
+  - Reverse of option -4: identifies wallets that the target wallet may be copying
+  - Analyzes the first 10 token buys from the target wallet
+  - Detects wallets that bought the same tokens within 30 seconds BEFORE the target
+  - Identifies potential trading signal sources for the target wallet
+  - Tracks frequency, token diversity, and timing patterns
+  - Quantifies the target wallet's copy trading behavior
+  - Exports findings to a timestamped CSV report

 ### 📊 Multi-Wallet Analytics

 - **-5 <address> [<address> ...]**: Comparative DeFi Summary